Chilean recluse spider: Description

 generally undisturbed.
 The spider is frequently found in human dwellings.
-They can last a long time without food or water, a characteristic that encourages their worldwide spread.
+They can survive for a long time without food or water, a characteristic that encourages their worldwide spread.

 Habitat

 The Chilean recluse spider is native to South America.
-It is common in Chile, and can be found in Perú, Ecuador, Argentina, Uruguay, and south and eastern Brazil.
+It is common in Chile, and can be found in Peru, Ecuador, Argentina, Uruguay, and south and eastern Brazil.

 It has been introduced into several areas outside its natural range but does not thrive in those locations.
 The spider is known to have established itself in the Los Angeles area.
 Infestations have been reported in the United States (Massachusetts, Florida, Kansas), Canada (Vancouver, British Columbia), and Australia.
 One colony of the spider is living in the Natural History Museum of Helsinki where it was probably introduced through fruit shipments in the 1960s and 1970s.
-Local daycares, preschools and schools arrange daytrips here and parents are forewarned about the risk by required consent forms, although only one bite has ever been recorded.
+Local daycares, preschools and schools arrange day trips here, and only one bite has ever been recorded.
 In 2021 this spider was also found in three different school buildings in the town of Sandviken, Sweden.
+In 2025, a specimen was found on the campus of the University of Tübingen, Germany.

 Medical significance

-As indicated by its name (laeta meaning “happy”), this spider is not aggressive and usually bites only when pressed against human skin, such as when putting on an article of clothing.
-Like all sicariid spiders, the venom of the Chilean recluse contains the dermonecrotic agent Sphingomyelinase D, which is otherwise found only in a few pathogenic bacteria.
+As indicated by its name (laeta meaning "happy"), this spider is not aggressive and usually bites only when pressed against human skin, such as when putting on an article of clothing.
+Like all sicariid spiders, the venom of the Chilean recluse contains the dermonecrotic agent sphingomyelinase D, which is otherwise found only in a few pathogenic bacteria.
 According to one study, the venom of the Chilean recluse along with the six-eyed sand spider Hexophthalma hahni, contains an order of magnitude more of this substance than that of other sicariid spiders such as the brown recluse.
 For a comparison of the toxicity of several kinds of spider bites, see the list of spiders having medically significant venom.